Elon Musk had twins last year with one of his top executives - Business Insider | Law-Order

 Elon Musk had twins last year with one of his top executives - Business Insider

-A month later, a Texas judge approved the petition, the report added.
-According to the report, Zillis has recently been floated as one of the people Musk could tap to run Twitter Inc after his $44 billion deal acquisition.
+A court docket summary on the Westlaw legal research service showed a judge signed an "Order Changing the Names Of Multiple Children" on May 11 after the name change petition from Musk and Zilis made on April 25 this year.
+The report said, without citing any source, that Zillis has recently been floated as one of the people Musk could tap to run Twitter Inc after his $44 billion deal acquisition.

 Zilis, 36, is identified on her LinkedIn profile as director of operations and special projects at Neuralink, which is co-founded and chaired by Musk, 51.
 She started working at the company in May 2017, the same month she was named a project director in artificial intelligence at Tesla, where she worked until 2019.
 She also serves as a board member at artificial-intelligence research firm OpenAI, which was co-founded by Musk, according to her profile on LinkedIn.